On triple intersections of three families of unit circles: Conclusion

 \section{Conclusion}

-We do not know whether the bound in Theorem~\ref{main} is tight in the worst case, and suspect that it is not.
-Resolving this question is a major problem for further research, especially since it arises in all the related specific and general problems in \cite{ER00, ESz, RSS, SSo, SSS}.
+We do not know whether the bound in Theorems~\ref{main} and \ref{mainalt} is tight in the worst case, and suspect that it is not.
+Resolving this question is a major problem for further research, especially since it arises in all the related specific and general problems in \cite{ER00, ESSz, ESz, RSS, RSdZ, SSo, SSS}.

-The specific problem studied in Elekes et al.~\cite{ESSz} and in this paper is well motivated in~\cite{ESSz}, because it yields a combinatorial distinction between unit circles and lines.
-That is, there exist three families of lines passing through three respective points, which determine $\Theta(n^2)$ triple points.
-Nevertheless, this problem is clearly only one special instance of several related problems, in which we have three sets $S_1,S_2,S_3$ of points, each contained in some curve, and we want to bound the number of triples in $S_1\times S_2\times S_3$ that satisfy some property (that can be specified by polynomial equation).
+This problem is clearly only one special instance of several related problems, in which we have three sets $S_1,S_2,S_3$ of points, each contained in some curve, and we want to bound the number of triples in $S_1\times S_2\times S_3$ that satisfy some property (that can be specified by polynomial equation, such as spanning a unit circle).
 As a simple example, consider the case where each $S_i$ is contained in some respective line $\ell_i$, for $i=1,2,3$, and the property is that the triple span a triangle of unit area.
-In a companion work in progress we show that in this case the number of triples can be $\Theta(n^2)$, but the bound is likely to drop when the sets $S_i$ are contained in other curves.
+In a companion paper \cite{RS15} we show that in this case the number of triples can be $\Theta(n^2)$, but the bound is likely to drop when the sets $S_i$ are contained in other curves.